 Taking superfoods in supplement form is not the same as getting the nutrients from the real foods.

 Many supplements contain ingredients that can cause a strong biological effect on the body.
-Supplements can also interact with other medications.
-Taking supplements could result in vitamin or mineral toxicity, affect recovery after surgery and other side effects.
+Supplements might also interact with other medications.
+Taking supplements could result in vitamin or mineral toxicity, affect recovery after surgery, and trigger other side effects.

 The U.S. Food and Drug Administration (FDA) warns that combining or taking too many supplements can be hazardous.
-It is also important to use supplements that are approved by the FDA.
+Only use supplements that the FDA has approved.

 Tips for safe use include the following: